Grey-crowned tetraka

-The grey-crowned tetraka formerly known as the grey-crowned greenbul (Xanthomixis cinereiceps) is a species of Malagasy warbler in the family Bernieridae.
+The grey-crowned tetraka (Xanthomixis cinereiceps), formerly known as the grey-crowned greenbul, is a species of Malagasy warbler in the family Bernieridae.

 It is found only in eastern and northern Madagascar.

 Description

 The bird is slender, with a green back, pale grey crown and ear coverts, a white throat, yellow underparts, and grey legs.
 The slim bill is pale pink with a darker culmen.

 Habitat and range

 Its natural habitat is primary humid montane forests along the length of eastern Madagascar.
 It ranges from 900 to 2000 meters elevation, and is most common in higher-elevation forests at 1,400 to 1,800 meters.
 It is seldom found in disturbed forests or drier forests in the mountains' rain shadow.

 It feeds on small insects on mossy tree trunks and sometimes on understory shrubs, but is seldom observed on the ground.
 It is often found in multi-species flocks.

 It is threatened by habitat loss.